V1ct0rC/Data-Analytics-Chatbot-with-LLMs/README.md

 ```
 A new AWS RDS database will be created, and the `DATABASE_URL` will be automatically updated in the `.env` file.

 Without a cloud database or AWS credencials, the code will automatically use a local SQLite database.
 With all set, you can run the application via:

 ```bash
 python run.py
 ```

+You will be able to open your browser and access the application at `http://localhost:8501`.

 ## Comments and Thoughts
 Biggest difficulties: